 When you roll a wall with Duration Home consistently like the photo below, the dry finish will not look as nice.
 That is 1 coat of cheap $11 eggshell paint on the wall in the photo below taken about 1 hour after it was rolled over Gardz sealer, and it dries down exactly like you see it with a low sheen.
-Look how deep the color is by the ceiling.
 Applying Duration Home over itself will not produce a wall like you see in the photo.

 NOTES: Wait 14 days before washing Duration Home, its cure time is 28 days.
-The paint is somewhat on the thin side so be cautious not to apply it too heavy, or it will run and sag easily.
-4 mils wet is pushing it, but I have experience with paint (wink) and know how to apply a much heavier film.
+The paint is somewhat on the thin side so be cautious not to apply it too heavy, or it will run and sag.
+4 mils wet is pushing it.
 A quality low nap micro-fiber cover will allow you to apply Duration Home with the thickest most consistent film.

 Coverage: 350 – 400 sq ft/gal